Congratulations! You’ve been invited to join a StreamYard broadcast as a guest. Follow this guide and you’ll be setting yourself up to win.

 If you're on iOS 14.2, we recommend updating your device before joining. iOS 14.2 has some issues with audio stuttering.

 When the time comes, follow these steps to enter the broadcast studio:

 - The host should provide you with a link before the show.
-Click the link and you’ll be taken to their broadcast studio.
+Open the link in a supported browser for your device and you’ll be taken to their broadcast studio.